jadzeidan/user-guides/bitbox01/advanced-features/bitbox01_pairing.md

 ![alt text]({% link assets/images/BitBox01_pairing/pair4.png  %})
 Your BitBox01 will then blink, asking you to perform a long-touch on the LED in order to confirm that you want to pair.

-After that you will see the following screen on your mobile app (left).
+After that you will see the following screen on your mobile app.
 Please click "BLINK".
 Your BitBox01 will then blink between 1-4 times, please count and press the correct number in the mobile app.
 Please repeat that until you can click "FINISH"